offalynne/Input/docs/latest/Quick-Start-Guide.md

 Here's a Step event for yout to put in a character object or whatever!

  ```
- //Move the player if the Leftor Down verb is activated
+ //Move the player if the Left or Right verb is activated
 if (input_check(eVerb.Left)) x -= 4;
 if (input_check(eVerb.Right)) x += 4;